What is Base64 Image Encoder?

 Deep Dive: Base64 Image Encoder

 Convert your images into Base64 strings to embed them directly into HTML, CSS, or JSON.
 This is perfect for small icons or logos when you want to keep everything in a single file without external dependencies.
-Your images never leave your device—the conversion happens entirely in your browser.
+Your images remain locally on your device—the conversion happens entirely in your browser.

 Related Articles